-Currently legislation restricts Oral Surgery training to a minimum of 3 years training.
-It is anticipated that 4 years would normally be required to satisfactorily complete the new Oral Surgery curriculum to the required depth and breadth.
-However, the annual review of competence progression (ARCP) process allows for adjustments to be made to this where appropriate.
+Currently legislation restricts OS training to a minimum of three years training.
+It is anticipated that four years would normally be required to satisfactorily complete the new OS curriculum to the required depth and breadth.
+However, the Annual Review of Competence Progression (ARCP) process allows for adjustments to be made to this where appropriate.

-4. Training specific to Oral Surgery
+5. Training specific to Oral Surgery

-The distinctive identity of Oral Surgery provides an academic and clinical focus for undergraduate and postgraduate education, research, and scholarship.
-This supports advances in patient care through providing a framework for quality improvement and discovery, including pathology support to fundamental science, translational research, and clinical trials.
-The Specialty, along with the cognate specialist society, the British Association of Oral Surgeons (BAOS), acts as a focus and stimulus for further development, including through support and development of specialty trainees.
+The distinctive identity of OS provides an academic and clinical focus for undergraduate and postgraduate education, research and scholarship.
+This supports advances in patient care through providing a framework for quality improvement and discovery, including pathology support to fundamental science, translational research and clinical trials.
+The specialty, along with the cognate specialist society, BAOS, acts as a focus and stimulus for further development, including through support and development of specialty trainees.

-This curriculum is patient-centered and prioritises prevention of complications.
+This curriculum is patient-centred and prioritises prevention of complications.
 Patient safety is the priority of training demonstrated through safety-critical content, expected levels of performance, critical progression points, required breadth of experience and levels of trainer supervision needed for safe and professional practice.
 Upon satisfactory completion of training programmes, we expect trainees to be able to work safely and competently in the defined area of practice and to be able to manage or mitigate relevant risks effectively.